 - Can my unit be accredited if an external person supports our decontamination team?

-- Is it okay to use Infacol through the biopsy channel in an Endogator pump?
+- Can Infacol be used through the biopsy channel in an Endogator pump?

 - Does JAG have any guidance on centralised decontamination?

-- In the event of decontamination equipment being out of service for a number of days.
-Do the centres where endoscopes are sent for reprocessing need to be JAG Accredited?
+- If decontamination equipment becomes out of service for a number of days, do the centres where endoscopes are sent for reprocessing need to be JAG accredited?

-- Our plan is to move to a pass through washer and the vacuum pack system, is this sufficient to fulfil JAG criteria or do we still need a drying cabinet?
+- Our plan is to move to a pass through washer and the vacuum pack system, is this sufficient or do we still need a drying cabinet?

 - Should the 3 hour rule be taken from the disinfection time of the scope or from the time the scope is removed from the AER?